saverio-negro/ModalCard/README.md

 We are trying to build a card-like UI, where we define `Text` views displaying the values for our `title` and `message` properties.
 We then define a `RoundedRectangle` shape as a background to our `VStack` view.

 What's interesting is the content in our `HStack`.
-We are actually returning the `View` objects defined by the user and stored on the `primaryAction` and `secondaryAction` properties.
+We are returning the `View` objects defined by the user and stored on the `primaryAction` and `secondaryAction` properties.
+We are assuming that `primaryAction` stores a button with a _destructive_ role (right-hand side), while `secondaryAction` stores one with a _cancel_ role (left-hand side).